rkalendar/kMerTools/README.md

 # K-mer Frequency Analyzer

-A Java command-line tool for counting k-mer frequencies in DNA sequences with Linguistic complexity (LC% and YR%) calcultion.
+A Java command-line tool for counting k-mer frequencies in DNA sequences with Linguistic complexity (LC% and YR%) calculation.